MichaelDimi/Purdue-CS180-Project-5/README.md

     - [UserTest](#UserTest)

 ## How to compile and run the project
 Using the project is fairly simple.
-Just complie and run the project and follow the GUI.
+Just compile and run the Server class and then run the BookApp class for each client.
+Follow the GUI after starting BookApp.

 ## Parts Submitted
 | Person | Assignment Part |